 Once all minimum eligibility requirements have been met, the student is required to attend a mandatory internship information meeting in the semester prior to starting their internship.

 Students also must be registered with the North Carolina Substance Abuse Professional Practice Board (NCSAPPB) prior to beginning internship.
 Perspective students should study the Board's website to familiarize themselves with state credentialing requirements for substance abuse counselors.
 In addition, students receive instruction on the Board and the registration process through the course of the program and will be assisted in the registration process by program faculty.
 Click here for the Board's "Administrative Rules": 21 NCAC 68 .0216 Background Investigation.

-For current students, the mandatory internship meeting for those wishing to begin their internships in the Spring 2014 is scheduled for Wednesday September 10, 2014 12:00-2:00pm.
-Check back after fall classes begin for the meeting location.
+For current students, the mandatory internship meeting for those wishing to begin their internships in the Spring 2017 is scheduled for Wednesday September 7, 2016 11:30-1:00pm in Zeiss 3118.